ENTRIES TO THIS YEAR’S COMPETITION ARE NOW CLOSED. Please check our Competitions page for updates on the long- and shortlist announcements.

 Before you enter

-To give yourself the best possible chance of success, have look at preliminary judge Janice Booth’s article about what the judges are looking for from 2016.
+To give yourself the best possible chance of success, have a look at our hints from a previous competition about what the judges are looking for.
 You can also read all of last year’s longlisted entries.
 Still not sure whether to throw your hat into the ring?
 Read Jonathan Lorie’s article on travel writing competitions.

 Am I eligible?